pandeydevendra/python_dev/book_exercise/crash_course/info.md

 >You can also use the remove() method to work with a value that’s being removed from a list.
 Let’s remove the value 'ducati' and print a reason for removing it from the list:'''
 The remove() method deletes only the first occurrence of the value you specify.
 If there’s a possibility the value appears more than once in the list, you’ll need to use a loop to determine if all occurrences of the value have been removed.
 You’ll learn how to do this in Chapter 7.'''

+>>Making Numerical Lists: using range(initial value, one less to final value) function

 >>To open terminal directly: ctrl - alt -T
 >>To leave the Python prompt and return to a terminal prompt: ctrl -D or enter exit()
 >>To change working directory(folder): cd ....(folder name)